jessepav/lacygoill-wiki-backup/vim/qf.md

 ## What's the difference between `:CGrep`, `:PQ`, `|g`?

-Also, maybe we should integrate `:CGrepBuffer` into the cycle `C-g c`.
+Also, maybe we should integrate `:CGrepBuffer` into a cycle `C-g .`.
 Remove `:PA` and `:PQ` once you've finished studying all these commands.

 ## Why does `:4verbose cexpr system('')` corrupts the display?